Acting Faculty Member

 As a theatre director and playwright, Manning has worked extensively Off-Broadway and Off-Off Broadway.
-Most recently, he wrote, directed, and starred in the critically-acclaimed Off-Broadway play Awake, which received its world premiere at the Barrow Group in January 2019.
-Other recent theatre work includes We Need P*rn, Model Activist, and Incident #19283746 for Theatre Revolution, Midnight Cowboys for Martha's Vineyard Playhouse, and a new, critically-acclaimed adaptation of Henrik Ibsen’s An Enemy of the People (co-written with Seth Barrish), The Unrepeatable Moment and a revival of John Patrick Shanley’s Danny and the Deep Blue Sea.
+Most recently, he wrote, directed, and starred in the critically-acclaimed Off-Broadway play Awake, which received its world premiere at the Barrow Group Theatre Company.
+Other recent theatre work includes We Need P*rn, Model Activist, and Incident #19283746 for Theatre Revolution, Midnight Cowboys for Martha's Vineyard Playhouse, and a new, critically-acclaimed adaptation of Henrik Ibsen’s An Enemy of the People (co-written with Seth Barrish) for the Barrow Group.

-Manning has an MFA in Film from Columbia University and a BFA in Drama from the University of Georgia.
+Manning has an MFA in Film from Columbia University School of the Arts and a BFA in Drama from the University of Georgia.
 He is a proud member of AEA and SAG-AFTRA.
 He currently teaches screenwriting, directing, and advanced acting at Sarah Lawrence College.